patrick-kidger/lineax/README.md

 - Support for structured (e.g. symmetric) matrices;
 - Improved compilation times;
 - Improved runtime of some algorithms;
-- All the benefits of working with JAX: autodiff, autoparallism, GPU/TPU support etc.
+- All the benefits of working with JAX: autodiff, autoparallelism, GPU/TPU support etc.

 ## Installation